hlorellium/wis/EDIT_SYNC_FIXES.md

 ## Issues Addressed

-### 1. Edit Commands Not Syncing Properly
+### 1. Edit Commands Not Syncing Visually
-**Problem**: Edit commands (MoveVertexCommand and MoveShapesCommand) were being broadcast but not properly updating shapes in other tabs.
+**Problem**: Edit commands (MoveVertexCommand and MoveShapesCommand) were being broadcast and received correctly, but visual changes weren't appearing in other tabs.

-**Root Cause**: The sync system was working correctly - commands were being broadcast and received, but there was a mismatch in circle vertex handling between EditTool and MoveVertexCommand.
+**Root Cause**: The renderer cache wasn't being cleared when remote commands were executed, so the cached graphics continued to display the old shapes even though the state was updated.

 **Solution**:
+- Added renderer cache clearing to the CommandExecutor for all command types
-- Added comprehensive logging to track command execution flow
+- Enhanced debugging to track both command execution and cache clearing
 - Fixed circle vertex handling in MoveVertexCommand to match EditTool's 4-handle approach
-- Updated tests to reflect the new circle editing behavior

 ### 2. Circle Vertex Editing Inconsistency
 **Problem**: EditTool provided 4 handles for circles (East, South, West, North for radius adjustment), but MoveVertexCommand only handled 2 vertices (center move and radius resize).